Zaïko Langa Langa: Departure from traditional Congolese rumba styles

 Tabu Ley Rochereau performing at the Paris Olympia in 1970.
 Widely regarded as one of Zaïko Langa Langa's key musical influences.

 Unlike contemporaneous bands like TPOK Jazz and African Jazz, which embodied the popular Rumba Odemba and Fiesta styles, Zaïko Langa Langa charted a new path musically, incorporating sounds from various sources, including elements from the Fiesta school and inspiration from Belgian-based Congolese bands such as Los Nickelos and Yeye National, as well as the revered Tabu Ley Rochereau, whom they regarded as their "godfather".
 The band shifted from wind instruments to a more percussion-driven style, focusing on the snare drum and solo guitar to create a distinctive, modern sound.
-A defining innovation was the cavacha rhythm, introduced in 1971 when drummer Meridjo Belobi reproduced the beat of a train ride from Brazzaville to Pointe-Noire on his drum kit.
+A defining innovation was the cavacha rhythm, which was introduced in 1971 when drummer Meridjo Belobi reproduced the beat of a train ride from Brazzaville to Pointe-Noire on his drum kit.
 Zaïko Langa Langa further advanced the genre by incorporating synthesizers in 1979 through keyboardist Nzenze Mongengo, who utilized guitar pedals to generate electronic effects, debuting in the track "Révélation", written by Otis Mbuta.
 This experimentation transformed their musical style, a shift carried forward by future keyboardists including José Piano-Piano, Alpha Kopeya, and Modeste Modikilo.
 Central to this transformation was guitarist Félix Manuaku Waku, whose refined style, shaped by influences such as Docteur Nico, Franco Luambo, and Gerry Gerard, revolutionized Congolese rumba guitar, with his distinctive finger structure enabling intricate chord progressions crucial to sebene.
 In 1982, Zaïko Langa Langa furthered this innovation by introducing the role of the atalaku, a performer who infused the sebene with energetic chants and calls, a dynamic system that swiftly became the standard for Kinshasa's youth-oriented bands.
 While the style was rapidly adopted by younger generations, it faced considerable criticism from older, more traditional listeners who deemed it overly cacophonous and lacking lyrical sophistication.
 By 1984, the band had broken new ground with their double-drumming technique, using Belobi and Bakunde Ilo Pablo to create a layered rhythmic texture where one drummer played the snare while the other focused on rolls and cymbals.

-Zaïko Langa Langa made a significant change in 2001 by adding the traditional ngongi bell, a Kongo musical instrument, to their repertoire, which signaled a re-emphasis on ancestral rhythms.